 Clearly nobody likes a slow loading webpage on either their mobile device or desktop computer.
 But few webmasters really understand the impact of slow loading pages when it comes to user experience, search engine ranking and the effect on business revenue.
+As a top SEO agency, we have run tests on page speed and it is the first thing we tackle with ne w clients.

 We live in a very fast world with technology serving information to consumers in light-speed time.
 With the advent of AMP (Accelerated Mobile Pages Project) a new bar has been raised for how fast a page should be returned to a user.
 With businesses investing in digital marketing campaigns to secure high search engine positions and generate target traffic to site pages, a company cannot afford to diminish returns with a slower web site.
 Losing the speed battle simply means that a web user will click to a competitor site where they will engage in a far better user experience.